TomerAberbach/piano/readme.md

 ## Usage

 The following HTML displays playable chords.
-See it in action [here](https://tomeraberba.ch/html/article/piano.html).
+[See it in action](https://tomeraberba.ch/html/post/piano.html).

 ### Cmaj